lqc/thinkcspy/source/way_of_the_program.rst

     exception
         Another name for a runtime error.

-    executable
-        Another name for object code that is ready to be executed.

     formal language
         Any one of the languages that people have designed for specific